 Now that we have The Little Book, we have credentials.
 Members from AA and Alanon are reading it and growing.
 I meet with one of my Alanon friends on a weekly basis and we explore our ideas of each Step using this remarkable learning tool.

 In the meantime, what I’ve learned over the years is if I’m hurting, I grab hold of any member regardless.
 It doesn’t matter what their belief system is.
 You are all my teachers.

 We in AA are a strange and wonderful lot don’t you think?

 Megan D. and Charlie P. together founded the first-ever AA meeting to be called “We Agnostics” in 1980 in Los Angeles, California.

 You can read Charlie’s story right here: Father of We Agnostics Dies.
-Agnostic groups have existed in AA for almost forty years now, with the first one having been launched by Don W. in Chicago in 1975.
+Agnostic groups have existed in AA for decades now, with the first one having been launched by Don W. in Chicago in 1975.
 You can read about that, and some of the challenges faced by these groups, here: A History of Agnostic Groups in AA.